-The new bag is lighter (3.7 lbs) and the 15″ laptop pocket is now on the side (it was behind the shoulder straps) for MUCH easier retrieval.
-There’s also a handy-dandy clip that holds the two butterfly wings open for packing.
+This bag is light at 3.7 lbs and the 15″ laptop pocket is on the side for easy retrieval.
+There’s also a handy-dandy clip that holds the butterfly wings open for packing.

-I spoke to Andy Biggs, with whom I am now friends, and he sent me the new Kibokos for a recent trip to Kenya (I was leaving before the official launch).
-Because of weight limits in-country, I brought just a few lenses for portraits, landscapes, interiors, and wildlife.
+I spoke to Andy Biggs, with whom I am now friends, and he sent me the Kiboko 2.0 for a trip to Kenya.
+Because of the weight limit on our domestic flights, I brought just a few lenses for portraits, landscapes, interiors, and wildlife.
 I borrowed the Canon EF 200-400mm f/4L IS USM lens with Internal 1.4 Extender—the gargantuan 8lb lens you see in my profile photo.
 That filled the righthand compartment.

-On the flip side, I packed 2 camera bodies a Canon 5D Mark 3 and 4, a 24-105mm f/4 for portraits etc., the 16 – 35 mm f2.8 for interiors and landscapes, and my 50mm f 1/8 as well as basic accouterments such as lens cleaners, memory cards, batteries, 2TB external hard drive and the like.
+On the flip side, I packed 2 camera bodies a Canon 5D Mark 3 and 4, a 24-105mm f/4 for portraits, etc., the 16 – 35 mm f2.8 for interiors and landscapes, and my 50mm f 1/8 as well as basic accouterments such as lens cleaners, memory cards, batteries, 2TB external hard drive and the like.
 It all worked perfectly.
-(BTW – the Kiboko 22L is one of the items on my Essential Gifts for Travel and Travel Photography lovers post.)
+(BTW – the Kiboko 22L is one of the items on my Great Gifts for Photography Lovers post.)

 According to the stats on the B & H website, the bag holds “2 DSLR’s and 6 lenses.
-Also holds 2 DSLR’s and up to an attached 300mm f2.8 lens, unattached up to 500mm f4 lens.”
+It also holds 2 DSLR’s and up to an attached 300mm f2.8 lens, unattached up to 500mm f4 lens.”

 For mirrorless systems, there’s a smaller 16L bag with all the same design elements, except the laptop pocket fits a 13″.
 “The bag holds 2 mirrorless cameras and two lenses.
 The bag also holds 2 mirrorless camera and four lenses up to full-frame 70-200 f/2.8.” $269.00 (3lbs)

 For photographers with really long lenses (600mm+), there’s a larger 30L bag Kiboko backpack but in order to make it carry-on compliant there’s no laptop pocket.
 It holds “2 Pro DSLR’s and 7 lenses or medium format Kit.
 It also holds a Pro DSLR and up to an attached 400mm f2.8 lens, unattached up to 800mm f5.6 lens.” $399.00 (3.9 lbs)